 Kuntz’s points, here, draw our attention to the larger problems of decadence and nihilism in modernity.
 The less people read and study, the further down the spiral things go.
 Friends of mine have pointed out that the original gamers brought more to the games than other games.
 They had lived real lives, had varied experiences, and had made wide studies in many fields.
 These backgrounds informed their perspectives and vitalized their creativity.
 Today’s gamers are far more limited and can’t seem to get out of the boxes they are are stuck in.
 They are either too lazy or too conformity-oriented (or both) to bring anything new and different into their games and their writing from the outside.
 The OSR people realize this.
 The other gamers do not.

 I would, of course, argue that all of these points and criticisms apply to the occult and magical communities too.
 Most magicians and occultists don’t read any longer either and, when they do, they don’t study texts outside their narrow and every limited set of interests.
 One lame occult beginner book influences the direction of other lame occult beginner books.
 The sort of broad range of study and the motivating curiosity that magicians like Crowley and C.F.
 Russell simply took for granted is nowhere evident.

 Some have wondered why Clark Ashton Smith wasn’t mentioned in the original appendix.
-Kuntx supplies more on that question here.
+Kuntz supplies more on that question here.